rlannon/SINx86/README.md

 I cannot stress enough that this is a *learning exercise,* not an attempt at creating the next Python or Rust.
 This project is a hands-on way of learning compiler development.
 The purpose is not to create a particularly good compiler, but rather to serve as an exercise in compiler design and implementation.
 I intend on producing a *functioning* compiler, one that can be improved and expanded upon in the future.
 The goal is to generate code that *works,* and while I hope to improve the efficiency and overall funcionality of the compiler in the future, it is somewhat bodged together right now.

 The fact that it's a learning exercise should explain why I decided to write a parser by hand, instead of using yacc/lex/bison/some other tool; doing so would not have allowed me to learn how parsers (can) work as deeply as I did by writing this one.
-It should also explain why I'm compiling directly from an abstract syntax tree into assembly, rather than using an intermediate representation like lldb.
+It should also explain why I'm compiling directly from an abstract syntax tree into assembly, rather than using an intermediate representation like llvm, GNU RTL, or even C.

 In other words: this compiler isn't *supposed* to be any good.
 The language spec might be alright, but if you try to use this to actually write any software, you've been warned.